microsoft/fluentui/rfcs/shared/build-system/06-browser-support-for-v9.md

 With an eye towards being a modern library, Fluent will follow a yearly audit process to evaluate and update the current browser support matrix to keep pace with the ever evolving ecosystem of the web.
 This will allow the team to utilize modern tools and improve overall engineering efficiency while also providing consumers with performance and bundlesize improvements.
 The proposed yearly audit gives Fluent a reasonable timeframe to evaluate, decide and give notice if browser matrix changes are to be made.

+**Note**: As of now, the browser matrix is set to adhere to `flex gap`'s supported browsers but that may change in the future once ongoing conversations with partner teams regarding their own support matrices are resolved.
+If the conclusion results in Fluent having to lower the browser support matrix (such as dropping Edge/Chrome from 84 to 80), then the Fluent team will ensure that any features currently being used that isn't compatible with the updated matrix are removed and refactored.

 ## Out of Scope

 - The specifics on how to prevent the addition of ES syntax, browser APIs or CSS features that don't conform to this matrix.